-The Provisions on the Prohibition of Regional Blockades in Market Economy Activities essentially aim at curbing barriers to entry into regional markets that are erected by local governments and public authorities.
-Exceptionally, they may also apply to the conduct of companies, in particular prohibiting:

-• territorial restrictions on sales within China - restricting the 'import' of products and construction services originating in other regions within China.
+The Provisions on the Prohibition of Regional Blockades in Market Economy Activities essentially aim to curb barriers to entry into regional markets that are erected by local governments and public authorities.
+They may also apply to the conduct of companies, in particular prohibiting: territorial restrictions on sales within China - restricting the 'import' of products and construction services originating in other regions within China.
 However, the exact scope of this prohibition remains unclear.

-14 To what extent does the agency consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
+14 To what extent does the authority consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
 Does it consider the market positions and conduct of other suppliers and buyers in its analysis?
+Does it analyse whether certain types of agreement or restriction are widely used in the market?

 As a general rule, the Anti-Monopoly Law and the competition provisions in other laws or regulations do not require the enforcement agencies to take account of market shares, market structures and other economic factors in their assessment of the legality of individual restraints.
 For example, article 14 of the Anti-Monopoly Law prohibits resale price maintenance and the fixing of minimum resale prices without referring to these factors.
-Nonetheless, under article 15, the availability of exemptions for agreements containing vertical restraints refers inter alia to economic factors such as the improvement of product quality, cost reductions and efficiencies and requires that the agreements do not significantly restrict competition in the relevant market.
+Nonetheless, under article 15, the availability of exemptions for agreements containing vertical restraints refers, inter alia, to economic factors such as the improvement of product quality, cost reductions and efficiencies and requires that the agreements do not significantly restrict competition in the relevant market.
 To a certain extent, these conditions may be interpreted as an implicit requirement upon the enforcement agencies to take into account economic factors including market shares when assessing the legality of vertical restraints.